What is a Medicare Out-of-Pocket Maximum?

 There are no MOOP maximums regarding out-of-pocket coverage for Part D, however, there are different levels of payment phases that kick in once you’ve spent a certain amount on out-of-pocket costs.

-• Initial coverage: Typically, the person is responsible for all coinsurance and copayments until they’ve spent $4,130 (for 2021).
+- Initial coverage: Typically, the person is responsible for all coinsurance and copayments until they’ve spent their annual deductible ($590 for 2025).

-• The Donut Hole: Also known as the coverage gap, this kicks in after you‘ve spent $4130—after this amount the beneficiary covers 25% of their costs.
+- The Donut Hole: Also known as the coverage gap, this kicks in after you‘ve spent $590—after this amount the beneficiary covers 25% of their costs, known as coinsurance.

-• Catastrophic Coverage: Catastrophic coverage kicks in when you have spent $6,550 (for 2021) out-of-pocket for drugs covered in the plan.
-In catastrophic coverage, s person will pay $3.70 for generics and $9.20 for name-brand drugs, or 5%, whichever is higher.
+- Catastrophic Coverage: Catastrophic coverage kicks in when you have spent $2,000 (for 2025) out-of-pocket for drugs covered in the plan.

 Medigap